dphilipson/broken-loop/README.md

 * They must use `postMessage()` to communicate, which adds boilerplate.
 * They don't work in React Native as of version 0.38.

-All this boilerplate means a larger surface area for bugs, and is otherwise a hassle to work with.
+All this boilerplate means a larger surface area for bugs and is otherwise a hassle to work with.
 Broken Loop makes for more readable code, and if you're using React Native then you don't have a choice.

 Copyright © 2016 David Philipson